judaschrist/learning-node/README.md

 # Learning node.js

-## purpose
+## Purpose

-Examples and notes taken when learning Node.js
+Examples and notes taken when learning Node.js.

+## About

+Created with Nodeclipse.